-**All of the images contained in this post were shot under the direction and for assignment of Shelly Beck Photography.
-The images are copyrighted by Shelly Beck Photography, but are used herein with permission.
+**The images contained in this blog post were shot under the direction and for assignment of Shelly Beck Photography.
+The images are copyrighted but used herein with permission.

 I started Ata-Girl Photography Co., LLC in 2010.
 I firmly believe that the unique set of circumstances I have faced in life has prepared me to take a personal and genuine interest in my photography clients.
 I enjoy documenting the important milestones and captivating moments in people’s lives.
 I love being a part of people’s journey and consider myself privileged to document their legacies.

 When I’m not photographing a wedding, I love to spend my spare time hiking, camping, cycling, reading, listening to Elvis and Prince.
 The most important things in life are for me to see my two daughters happy and to create a family history my grandparents and grandson would be proud of!

 The post, Hill Country Wedding at Kendall Plantation, first appeared on Ata-Girl Photography Co.’s website and blog.
 Please feel free to comment here, or share this post with your friends via Facebook, Twitter or Pinterest.
 Please email me if you have any questions about this article or want to share a neat idea for a future blog post with me.